Chart Color Schemes

 Loganholme's health metrics are close to national benchmarks.

-Common health conditions among its general population are somewhat typical but higher than the nation's average among older cohorts.
-The rate of private health cover is approximately 51% of the total population (~3,825 people), slightly lagging that of the average SA2 area.
-Mental health issues and asthma are the most common medical conditions in the area, impacting 9.7 and 9.0% of residents respectively.
-67.9% of residents declared themselves completely clear of medical ailments, compared to 66.8% across Greater Brisbane.
-The area has 12.0% of residents aged 65 and over (891 people), which is lower than the 16.7% in Greater Brisbane.
-Health outcomes among seniors require more attention than the broader population.
+Common health conditions among its general population are somewhat typical but higher than the national average among older cohorts.
+Approximately 51% of Loganholme's total population (~3,930 people) has private health cover, which is relatively low.
+The most prevalent medical conditions in the area are mental health issues and asthma, affecting 9.7% and 9.0% of residents respectively.
+67.9% of residents declare themselves completely clear of medical ailments compared to 66.8% across Greater Brisbane.
+Loganholme has 12.0% of its residents aged 65 and over (916 people), which is lower than the 16.7% in Greater Brisbane.
+Health outcomes among seniors require more attention than those of the broader population.

 Frequently Asked Questions - Health